Gauravam (1973 film): Production

 Kannan Vandhaan was a stage play.
 Sundaram, who wrote the play, returned to direct the film adaptation, titled Gauravam.
 The title of the film, which translates to prestige, was taken from the play and film versions of Sundaram's Vietnam Veedu where there is a character named Prestige Padmanabhan.
 Sivaji Ganesan's style of smoking a pipe in the film was inspired by that of an industrialist T. S. Krishnan, and his hairstyle was inspired by T. S. Narayanaswami, an industrialist then associated with India Cements.
 Gauravam was the first film where Ganesan and Y. G. Mahendran acted together.
-Ganesan's home, Annai Illam, also features in the film.
+Mahendran recalled that Ganesan would play the role of Rajinikanth in the morning and his nephew Kannan during the afternoon; he would remain in character even when not filming, speaking like his characters.
+Ganesan's home, Annai Illam, features in the film.
+The scene where Rajinikanth warns Kannan not to participate in court proceeding was shot at Vijaya Studios.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Palooti Valarthakili" was initially recorded with a different singer; Viswanathan found his voice did not match with Ganesan's acting, so he recorded the song again in T. M. Soundararajan's voice.